zhendrikse/tdd/tdd-katas/countries-kata/README.md

 ## Optional extensions

-- Add a possibility to filter, e.g. only export those countries to CSV that is a UN member, or only export those countries that have more than 10 million inhabitants.
+- Add a possibility to filter, e.g. only export those countries to CSV that are a UN member, or only export those countries that have more than 10 million inhabitants.
 - Add a possibility to update a reference table in a database with these country data.
 Optionally according to a certain time schedule, e.g. weekly.